Home/Fish/Smoked Lobster

 Smoked Lobster Zucchini Noodles

-A low-carb dish featuring spiralized zucchini noodles topped with smoked lobster and a light garlic sauce, perfect for a healthy dinner.
+A low-carb dish featuring spiralized zucchini noodles topped with smoked lobster and a creamy avocado sauce.

 Ingredients